 - Fish - make at least one dinner a week fish-based.
 All of the fish I recommend to eat throughout your cycle on the Flo Living eating plan are high in this mineral, but especially salmon, halibut and cod.

 - Leafy greens - try to fit a portion of collard greens, spinach, kale or swiss chard into every meal.
 You can keep it very simple - just add to your rice, beans or scrambled eggs or have a steamed plate with olive oil on the side.

 The best way to supplement

-That all said, some people have trouble absorbing enough magnesium through foods alone due on gut health issues and, sadly, many of our foods now lack in this natural mineral because the soil itself in which they are grown has been depleted and drained of nutrients from over-farming.
+That all said, some people have trouble absorbing enough magnesium through foods alone due to gut health issues and, sadly, many of our foods now lack in this natural mineral because the soil itself in which they are grown has been depleted and drained of nutrients.
 Therefore, it’s also important to consider a more direct approach to supplementation.
 Here are a couple of ways you can tackle this: